biareiam/The-House-of-Books/testing.md

     - Test the checkout page loads correctly.
     - Test that the cache_checkout_data view works as expected.
-    - Test if the url works when loading the page.
+    - Test if the URL works when loading the page.
     - Test the correct template loads on page load.
     - Test the products page is accessible by name.
     - Test get checkout view when items are in the bag.
-    - Test error msg appears when the bag empty.
+    - Test error msg appears when the bag is empty.
     - Test error msg appears when no stripe key.

-**Check if user is authenticated then autofill the form with details**
+**Check if the user is authenticated then autofill the form with details**

   Automated testing of models was completed to: